Idea Validation Idea Validation

 Validation does not end at a GO verdict.
 A GO verdict means the idea is viable enough to build — not that it will succeed.
 The experiment list generated by D and E-grade findings is your product roadmap in disguise.
 Build to answer those experiments, not to build features.

-The PRISM framework does not tell you whether your idea will succeed.
+The Idea Validation framework does not tell you whether your idea will succeed.
 No honest validation framework can.
 What it tells you is whether the evidence base justifies the commitment you are about to make — and exactly which assumptions need to be tested before you are exposed to the risks you have not yet seen.

 That is the only promise a rigorous validation can make.
 It is also the most valuable one available at this stage.